Rationally almost periodic sequences, polynomial multiple recurrence and symbolic dynamics: Abstract

-A set $R\subset \N$ is called \emph{rational} if it is well-approximable by finite unions of arithmetic progressions, meaning that for every $\epsilon>0$ there exists a set $B=\bigcup_{i=1}^ra_i\N+b_i$, where $a_1,\ldots,a_r,b_1,\ldots,b_r\in\N$, such that Examples of rational sets include many classical sets of number-theoretical origin such as the set of squarefree numbers, the set of abundant numbers, or sets of the form $\Phi_x:=\{n\in\N: \frac{\tot(n)}{n}<x\}$, where $x\in[0,1]$ and $\tot$ is Euler's totient function.
+Examples of rational sets include many classical sets of number-theoretical origin such as the set of squarefree numbers, the set of abundant numbers, or sets of the form $\Phi_x:=\{n\in\N: \frac{\tot(n)}{n}<x\}$, where $x\in[0,1]$ and $\tot$ is Euler's totient function.
 We investigate the combinatorial and dynamical properties of rational sets and obtain new results in ergodic Ramsey theory.
-Ramsey-theoretical applications naturally lead to problems in symbolic dynamics, which involve \emph{rationally almost periodic sequences} (sequences whose level-sets are rational).
-Here is a sample of results obtained in this paper.
+Among other things, we show that if $R\subset \N$ is a rational set with $\overline{d}(R)>0$, then the following are equivalent: \begin{enumerate}[(a)~~] \item $R$ is divisible, i.e. $\overline{d}(R\cap u\N)>0$ for all $u\in\N$. \item $R$ is an averaging set of polynomial single recurrence. \item $R$ is an averaging set of polynomial multiple recurrence. \end{enumerate} As an application, we show that if $R\subset \N$ is rational and divisible, then for any set $E\subset \N$ with $\overline{d}(E)>0$ and any polynomials $p_i\in\Q[t]$, $i=1,\ldots,\ell$, which satisfy $p_i(\Z)\subset\Z$ and $p_i(0)=0$ for all $i\in\{1,\ldots,\ell\}$, there exists $\beta>0$ such that the set